 git clone https://github.com/TryGhost/Starter.git ghost-starter-with-tailwind

-With this command, Git will create a directory named ghost-starter-with-tailwind in your themes directory and clone all contents from the remote repository into that directory.
+directory and clone all contents from the remote repository into that directory.

-The Ghost Starter Theme uses yarn to manage its dependencies.
-To install these dependancies, cd into your new theme directory and then run the following command:
+The Ghost Starter Theme uses npm to manage its dependencies.
+To install these dependencies, cd

 cd ghost-starter-with-tailwind

-yarn install
+npm install

 This will download and install the necessary packages for the theme.